uf-mil/mil/Sub-Switch.md

 Sub switch is a Cisco WS-2960G-8TC-L, running IOS 12.2(50)SE5.
 It is a 8 port layer 2 managed gigabit switch.
+This switch is meant for poolside/dockside use, not for use inside the lab.

 CLI is available through SSH on 192.168.1.1, port 22.
 Login is sub/subjugator.
 Enable secret is subjugator.